 With over four decades' worth of episodes, Just a Minute has plenty of moments from which to choose, but here are some noteworthy ones.

-Given the subject of "Body language", Stephen Fry opened thus:
+Given the subject of "Body language" in the 17 January 2000 episode, Stephen Fry opened thus:

 Stephen Fry: My bottom speaks fluent German...

 This was as far as he was able to get before riotous laughter from the audience, the other panellists, and host Nicholas Parsons cut him off.
 Eventually Paul Merton pressed his buzzer and balanced a smaller crown atop Stephen's.